 There were apparently other reports of similar sightings in the same area at approximately the same time.

-While in the process of documenting the January 27, 1965 case at Lightfoot, VA, North of Williamsburg, it was found that among the witnesses in this mini-flap there were two NASA research engineers, A.G.
-Crimmins & Maj.
-John Nayadley, a retired Air Force pilot.
+While in the process of documenting the case at Lightfoot, VA, North of Williamsburg, it was found that among the witnesses in this mini flap, there were 2 NASA research engineers, A.G.
+Crimmins & Major John Nayadley, a retired Air Force pilot.